-Myasthenia gravis (MG) is a neuromuscular disorder that causes weakness in the skeletal muscles, which are the muscles that the body uses for movement.
+Myasthenia gravis (MG) is a neuromuscular disorder that causes weakness in the skeletal muscles, which are the muscles your body uses for movement.
 It occurs when communication between nerve cells and muscles becomes impaired.
-The impairment of communication prevents crucial muscle contractions from occurring, resulting in muscle weakness.
+This impairment prevents crucial muscle contractions from occurring, resulting in muscle weakness.
 According to the Myasthenia Gravis Foundation of America, MG is the most common primary disorder of neuromuscular transmission.
-It is a relatively rare condition that affects between 14 and 20 out of every 100,000 people in the U.S. (Howard, 2006).
+It’s a relatively rare condition that affects between 14 and 20 out of every 100,000 people in the United States.

-The main symptom of MG is weakness in the voluntary skeletal muscles, which are the muscles under your control.
-This weakness occurs with activity and can get better with rest.
-The failure of the muscles to contract normally occurs because they cannot respond to the nerve impulse.
-This is considered to be a blocked communication between nerve and muscle, and without the proper transmission of the impulse, weakness results.
+The main symptom of MG is weakness in the voluntary skeletal muscles, which are muscles under your control.
+The failure of muscles to contract normally occurs because they can’t respond to nerve impulses.
+Without proper transmission of the impulse, a blocked communication occurs between nerve and muscle and weakness results.

 Weakness associated with MG typically gets worse with more activity and improves with rest.
 Symptoms of MG can include:

 Not everyone will have every symptom, and the degree of muscle weakness can change from day to day.
-The disease typically progresses over time if left untreated.
+The severity of the symptoms typically increases over time if left untreated.

-According to the National Institutes of Health, MG typically occurs in individuals over the age of 40.
-Women are more likely to be diagnosed as younger adults, whereas men are more likely to be diagnosed when they are 60 or older (NIH).
+According to the National Institutes of Health, MG typically occurs in people over the age of 40.
+Women are more likely to be diagnosed as younger adults, whereas men are more likely to be diagnosed at 60 or older.

-Your doctor will perform a complete physical exam, as well as take a detailed history of symptoms.
-He or she will also do a neurological exam.
+Your doctor will perform a complete physical exam, as well as take a detailed history of your symptoms.
+They’ll also do a neurological exam.
 This may consist of:

 Other tests that can help your doctor diagnose the condition include:

 There is no cure for MG.
-The goal of treatment is to manage the symptoms and control the activity of the immune system.
+The goal of treatment is to manage symptoms and control the activity of your immune system.

 Corticosteroids and immunosuppressants can be used to suppress the immune system.
 These medications help minimize the abnormal immune response that occurs in MG.